 — Are you making the move to attain a certification standard?
 If so, you will want to identify providers whose software solution will help you meet those requirements.

 — What level of calibration management do you need?
 Some software solutions include advanced features such as R&R studies, MSA and audit logs, while others have more simplistic feature sets and are priced accordingly.
-There are sufficient choices for calibration software on the market, so narrow the choices down to a solution that fits your budget and corporate/departmental goals.
+There are sufficient choices for Calibration Management Software software on the market, so narrow the choices down to a solution that fits your budget and corporate/departmental goals.

 — Determine how to handle your existing data.
 Look for software solutions that have an integrated import tool or for a provider that offers import services so that you don’t end up with the time-consuming task of manual data entry.